Courses

 Genetics 525: Epigenetics

 Introductory course in epigenetics- the layer of chemical information that sits on top of the genome- that switch genes ‘on’ or ‘off’.
 Will introduce how the epigenome, in collaboration with the genome, controls versatile biological processes and cell fates.
 Will also cover the latest advances of how humans can control their own epigenetic destiny by lifestyle, diet and other environmental factors.
 Req: Genetics 466, Genetics 468.
-Spring, 3 credits
+Fall, 3 credits

 Genetics 527: Developmental Genetics for Conservation: Building an Organism